REACH OUT FOR SUPPORT

 While on their site, be sure to visit their Help Sheets page, with many specific alphabetically listed topics to download…perhaps find help you are needing at the moment.

 HAPPY HEALTHY CAREGIVER – This site was created by Elizabeth.
 HappyHealthyCaregiver.com is for family caregivers who feel isolated and overwhelmed by all their responsibilities and want help integrating caregiving with their life.The Happy Healthy Caregiver Community contains all the tools and resources a caregiver needs to avoid burnout.Our mission is to help caregivers all over the world become happier and healthier.
 Frequency 1 post / week Since – Feb 2015

 Check out Home Instead Home Care Grant – ask if you can apply.

 From personal care services to hospice care support and many care needs in between, our local Home Instead Senior Care offices offer a broad range of services that can be tailored to meet your family’s unique needs and preferences.
 They offers this:

 Join a support group and utilize available resources.
 You can find one near you by visiting these sites for US and Canadian organizations:

-If you have questions about an article or item, caregiver related or loved one related, let’s talk!
+If you have questions about an article or item, caregiver related or loved one related, contact the organization or let’s talk!